trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     cd /etc/stubby/ && sudo rm stubby.yml && sudo nano stubby.yml

-Tip : You can also add more DNS servers by uncommenting the needed lines
+`Tip:` You can also add more DNS servers by uncommenting the needed lines

  ## ╸ Configure Adguard With `Cloudflare(DoH&DoT)` ╸